People helping people. Working together. Operating in partnership. Collaborating.

 Tell us a little about yourself and your interests in this brief survey.

-To schedule a meeting and tour of the University Downtown Center/College of Community and Public Affairs, contact Joann Lindstrom, Director of Recruitment & Internship Placement at firstname.lastname@example.org or 607-777-9178.
+If you are unable to attend an information session, you can schedule a personal meeting and tour of the University Downtown Center/College of Community and Public Affairs.
+Contact Joann Lindstrom, Director of Recruitment & Internship Placement at email@example.com or 607-777-9178.

 Our students and alumni